GridTools/gt4py/docs/functional/architecture/0011-On_The_Fly_Compilation.md

 ## Architecture

 The goals of the on-the-fly compilation (OTFC) architecture and design are:
-- guide and inform the design and implementation of future components in this part of the code (code generators, builders, bindings generators, caching strategies etc)
+- guide and inform the design and implementation of future components in this part of the code (code generators, builders, bindings generators, caching strategies, etc)
 - ensure consistency and readability of components
 - keep components easy to reason about
 - keep components (including future ones) intercompatible as much as reasonably possible